How to Invest Small Amounts of Money – 10 Easy Ways

 Many investors dream of buying and holding an unknown stock to become a millionaire.
 However, buying stocks is riskier and requires more money to diversify than buying index funds or thematic ETFs.

-M1 Finance is a free investing app offering stocks, ETFs and premade investment portfolios.
+M1 Finance is a free investing app that offers stocks, ETFs, and premade investment portfolios.
 You can buy fractional shares and assign a target asset allocation to each position.

-You can open a taxable account ($100 minimum) and IRA retirement accounts ($500 minimum).
+You can open a taxable account ($100 minimum) and an IRA retirement account ($500 minimum).
 All subsequent investments only require $25, but you can buy multiple stocks with each trade.

 5. Dividend Reinvestment Plans

 Dividend-focused stocks tend to pay a higher dividend than growth stocks.
-But their share prices may not grow as much as stocks that reinvest profits to grow their brand instead of paying a dividend.
+However, their share prices may not grow as much as those of stocks that reinvest profits to grow their brand instead of paying a dividend.

 6. Robo-Advisors

-As you grow older, the robo-advisor gradually shifts your asset allocation into a more conservative strategy.
-You may start holding 90% stocks and eventually reduce to a 70% position for instance.
+As you age, the robo-advisor gradually shifts your asset allocation into a more conservative strategy.
+For instance, you may start holding 90% of the stocks and eventually reduce to a 70% position.

 Most robo-platforms charge an annual advisory fee of around 0.25% of the portfolio value.
 The fee is $2.50 per $1,000 you invest at this fee level.

-Roth 401k contributions require you to pay income tax upfront, but your withdrawals are tax-free.
+Roth 401 (k) contributions require paying income tax upfront, but your withdrawals are tax-free.

 8. Crowdfunded Real Estate